Principles of Distributed Ledgers

 Module aims

-Decentralised ledgers, such as Bitcoin and Ethereum, have gained considerable popularity, attracting the attention of academics, entrepreneurs, and policy-makers.
-They promise new disruptive markets, and revolutionise how we think of money and financial infrastructure.
-In this module you will have the opportunity to explore the foundational principles behind decentralised ledgers and learn about current research in cryptocurrencies.
+Decentralised ledgers, such as Bitcoin, have gained rapid popularity, attracting the attention of academics, entrepreneurs, and policy-makers.
+They promise and already create new disruptive markets, and revolutionise how we think of money and financial infrastructure.
+In this module you will have the opportunity explore the foundational principles behind decentralised ledgers and learn about current research in cryptocurrencies.
 This will include the foundations of distributed computing, applied cryptography and incentive mechanisms.

 Learning outcomes